haotian127/haotian127.github.io/_teaching/TA.md

 location: "Davis, CA"
 ---

-* I have been TA for various math courses since 2017.
+* I have been a TA for various math courses since 2017.

 * Topics: Advanced Calculus, Linear Algebra, Introduction to Abstract Mathematics and Methods of Applied Mathematics (graduate course).